NomadCode33/NomadGeo/StratusGeo/README.md

 The second was integrating third-party geospatial data through AWS Data Exchange.
 By subscribing to external datasets through the exchange, those datasets become immediately queryable inside Redshift without any manual export or transformation step.
 This makes it straightforward to combine external geospatial data — things like demographic boundaries, points of interest, or environmental datasets — with internal first-party data and run spatial joins across both in a single query.

-The third was applying machine learning to spatial data using Amazon Redshift ML, which integrates with Amazon SageMaker under the hood.
+The third was applying machine learning to spatial data using Redshift ML.
 Rather than exporting data to a separate environment to train and run models, Redshift ML allows you to create and apply ML models on your data in place using SQL.
 This keeps the spatial data in the cloud data warehouse throughout the entire workflow — from ingestion to analysis to prediction — without any data movement between systems.

 CARTO was used as the visualization and spatial analytics layer on top of Redshift, providing a way to surface the results of cloud-based spatial queries as interactive maps and dashboards.
 This combination — Redshift for storage, querying, and ML, and CARTO for visualization — covers most geospatial use cases entirely within the cloud.